hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ```

 #### Django Rest Framework
 I installed DRF into my project and registered it as an app.
-I created a product serialiser to convert the model data to JSON and then updated the view to use the serializer rather than the `index.html`.
+I created a product serializer to convert the model data to JSON and then updated the view to use the serializer rather than the `index.html`.

 ```py
 class ProductSerializer(serializers.ModelSerializer):